Julia Trotzki

 Train the Team

 Regularly inform and train your bar staff about sustainable practices and their importance.
-A well-informed and engaged team contributes significantly to success.
+A well-informed and engaged team significantly contributes to success.
 Organize workshops and reward sustainable ideas and initiatives within the team.

-Raise Awareness Among Customers
+Raise Customer Awareness

 Make your guests aware of your sustainable practices.
 This can be done through menu notes, signs, or conversations.
 Explain why you have chosen certain products and practices – many guests appreciate this transparency and are happy to support sustainable initiatives.